HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk4.md

 The Bellman state equation reduces the problem of finding $v_\pi$ to a system of linear equations, one for each state.

 "Strictly better" when comparing policies means that the area under the state-value plot is greater:
-* The policy is as good as or better, and:
+* The policy is "as good as or better" (meaning across all states), and:
 * There is at least one state where the value is greater and not equal.

 The goal of the control task is to modify a policy to produce one which is strictly better.